 The idea is to find as many words in a rectangle of jumbled letters.
 You can find many premade samples online.
 Its one of the basic spelling activities online.

 As kids grow up, fun spelling activities become spelling exercises and spelling practices.
 At this level, simple spelling activities like coloring the vowels or coming up with rhyming words will not bring fruits.
 Also, students in this group should have proper knowledge of the common spelling rules and spelling tips.

 As your child is ready for the advanced spelling activities, you should introduce them to dictation-based spelling activities online.
 SpellQuiz poses as one of the best resources in this case.

-The spelling test lessons and Adaptive Spelling section in this website use state-of-the-art technologies that incorporate dictation, spelling, typing (writing) all at once.
+The spelling test lessons and Adaptive Spelling section in this website use state-of-the-art technologies that incorporate dictation English, spelling, typing (writing) all at once.
 The lessons are designed by linguistic experts from the USA, Canada, UK, and Australia.

 Children in this age group can also be benefitted from Spelling Bee Online where they can participate in a virtual spelling bee competition.
 They will feel motivated as they are competing against other participants from all over the world in real-time.